mrchandrayee/AI-Document-and-Audio-Processing/README.md

 `model_name` can be 'gpt-4o' or 'gpt-4o-mini'
 `response_type` can be 'string' or 'pdf'
 `sheet_names` can be specified for excel documents, these are string of values seperated by commas.
 Note: If calling this API from postman don't include quotes as it can break things.
 If not specified the API will use the first sheet.

+## TO DO
+1. A new API that takes a zip file and summarise each file in it.
+The upper limit of file would be 20MB.
+The max no. of files inside it can be 20 for now.